Steven Kwan Player Props: Guardians vs. Yankees

-Steven Kwan -- with a slugging percentage of .381 in his past 10 games, including two extra-base hits -- will be in action for the Cleveland Guardians versus the New York Yankees, with Gerrit Cole on the mound, on May 2 at 7:05 PM ET.
+Steven Kwan -- with a slugging percentage of .372 in his past 10 games, including two extra-base hits -- will be in action for the Cleveland Guardians versus the New York Yankees, with Clarke Schmidt on the mound, on May 3 at 7:05 PM ET.

 Steven Kwan Game Info & Props vs. the Yankees